10 former African American contestants of ‘American Idol’ are filing a lawsuit for discrimination.

 arrested for felony cocaine possession; came in second place and is signed with RCA.

 Scott Savol (Season 4) – Arrested on misdemeanor assault charges, FOX let him continue due to a dropped charge and his honesty.
 He made it to the top five.

 Stefano Langone (Season 10) – Arrested on suspicion of DUI and pleaded guilty to a lesser charge.
 He made it to the final seven.

 Casey James (Season 9) – Had numerous tickets, a DUI and reckless driving.
 He made it to the top three.

 Taylor Hicks (Season 5) – Arrested for marijuana possession.
 He won Season 5.

-American Idol, FOX, and the show's production company, 19 Entertainment, hired Daniel Petrocelli, the attorney who successfully sued O.J.
-Simpson, according to Good Morning America.
+According to Good Morning America, American Idol, FOX, and the shows production company, 19 Entertainment, hired Daniel Petrocelli, the attorney who successfully sued O.J.
+Simpson.

 FOX and the show’s producers deny any act of discrimination and argue that four out of the 12 winners were black or bi-racial.

 Five months after the contestants filed the racial discrimination charge, the government commission allowed the plaintiffs to pursue the lawsuit in court.
-However, in order to prove the discrimination, the plaintiffs must prove that they were employees of the show, since asking an employee or employee applicant about previous arrests (as opposed to asking about convictions) is a violation of California law.
+However, in order to prove the discrimination, the plaintiffs must prove that they were employees of the show, since asking an employee or employee applicant about previous arrests, and not convictions, is a violation of California law.

 American Idol said that they were “contestants on a reality singing competition, not employees…”